opnsense/docs/source/manual/how-tos/cloud_backup.rst

 After set-up, the backup feature will run a first backup of the OPNsense configuration file.
 Then, if the configuration is subsequently changed, a new backup will be run once per day early in the morning.

-You may consider specifying additional Cronjobs when more frequent remote backup or remote backups at different times of the day would be required.
+You may consider specifying additional Cronjobs when more frequent remote backups or remote backups at different times of the day would be required.

 ----------------------
 Setup Google API usage